Close Menu

 APPLY FOR SSD BENEFITS FOR MCTD

-If you have mixed connective tissue disorder, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+If you have mixed connective tissue disorder, then there are two types of benefits you can file for under SSA’s programs: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive any sort of benefit from the SSA, you must first file an application.
 You can do this online at Social Security’s website.
 Below, please find an explanation as to each type of benefit you can apply for:

 Social Security Disability Insurance (SSDI):

-SSDI benefits are for those who have worked in the recent past and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
+SSDI benefits are for those who enough work credits and can no longer work.
+You have to be unable to work at any job due to your medical condition.
+The amount of money you will receive from SSDI benefits is based on your work history.

 To qualify for SSDI, you must have earned enough “work credits” to qualify.
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
-If you haven’t earned enough work credits for your age at the time you apply, you will only qualify for Supplemental Security Income benefits.
+If you haven’t earned enough work credits at the time you apply, then can file for SSI benefits.

 Supplemental Security Income (SSI):